rameezrami/dns-blocklists/submit_pullrequest_here/repository_README.txt

 \* *NOTE: The [1Hosts](https://github.com/badmojr/1Hosts) lists are currently only maintained irregularly, see also: [Competing Demands Causing Maintenance Slowdown](https://github.com/badmojr/1Hosts/issues/1307)*

-*:bulb: Another recommendation is to combine the main lists with the [Threat Intelligence Feeds](#tif) list if possible.
-For Adblockers that have problems with the size of the full TIF list there is a smaller [medium](#tifmedium) version.
-There is also an [IPv4 list](#tifips) that can be used additionally to the TIF or TIF medium list.*
+*:bulb: Another recommendation is to combine the main lists with the [Threat Intelligence Feeds](https://github.com/hagezi/dns-blocklists#tif) list if possible.
+For Adblockers that have problems with the size of the full TIF list there is a smaller [medium](https://github.com/hagezi/dns-blocklists#tifmedium) version.
+If you use AdGuard Home or AdGuard DNS, I also recommend using the [Dandelion Sprout's Anti-Malware List](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Alternate%20versions%20Anti-Malware%20List/AntiMalwareAdGuardHome.txt).
+There is also an [IPv4 list](https://github.com/hagezi/dns-blocklists#tifips) that can be used additionally to the TIF or TIF medium list.*

 ***Further additional options to the main lists depending on the use case are:***